Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**media fragment**</dfn>: Media fragment, combination of
    MovieFragmentBox ("moof") and MediaDataBox ("mdat") in ISOBMFF structure.
    This could be a CMAF fragment or chunk.
-A media fragment may include top-level boxes defined in CMAF fragments such as "emsg", "prtf" and "styp".
+A media fragment may include top-level boxes defined in CMAF fragments such as "emsg", "prft" and "styp".
    Used for backward compatibility with fragmented MP4.

    <dfn dfn>**objects**</dfn>: [=manifest objects=] or [=media objects=].